Goldenboycoder/JavaJourney/README.md

 # JavaJourney
-This repository will be used to document my journey in learn Java
+This repository will be used to document my Java learning journey.